De Havilland’s Feud: Bette And Joan lawsuit is defeated

 Dame Olivia claimed her portrayal by Catherine Zeta-Jones was inaccurate for showing her calling her sister Joan Fontaine a “bitch” and commenting on Frank Sinatra’s drinking habits.

-But an appeals court in California ordered the dismissal of the case on Monday and ruled Dame Olivia must pay FX’s legal fees and costs.
+But three judges in a California appeal court unanimously ordered the dismissal of the case on Monday and ruled Dame Olivia must pay FX’s legal fees and costs.

 “Whether a person portrayed in one of these expressive works is a world-renowned film star – ‘a living legend’ – or a person no one knows, she or he does not own history,” judge Anne Egerton wrote.